w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the tables purpose and to more easily navigate them
+* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the table purpose and to more easily navigate them
 * provide table summaries that help identify the tables purpose
 * write captions that:
   * provide navigational hints for complex tables